-Midship Pipeline proposes to install the pipeline beneath most waterbodies using the wet open-cut and HDD methods.
-Dry crossing methods (flume pipe or dam-and-pump) would be used at perennial waterbodies that are intermediate in width and at all but one waterbody designated as impaired (see table 4.3.2-3).
-Dry crossing methods may also be used at additional crossings if field conditions allow at the time of construction.
+Midship Pipeline proposes to install the pipeline beneath waterbodies using the wet open-cut and HDD methods.
+Dry crossing methods (flume pipe or dam-and-pump) may be used if field conditions allow at the time of construction.
 Each of these crossing methods is briefly described below and discussed in more detail in section 2.3.2.
 Midship Pipeline would construct waterbody crossings in accordance with federal, state, and local permits and the Procedures.
 This includes avoidance and minimization of impacts in accordance with the CWA Section 404(b)(1) Guidelines (40 CFR 230).